HoEmpire/pedestrian_tracking_and_localizaiton/README.md

     batch_num_min: 3
   ```

-  - **track_fail_timeout_tick**: if the tracker fails for `track_fail_timeout_tick` frames, we consider this tracker fails and remove it from the list
+  - **track_fail_timeout_tick**: if the tracker fails for `track_fail_timeout_tick` frames, we consider this tracker fails and remove it from the list.
-  - **bbox_overlap_ratio**: if the overlapping area ratio of the bounding box from the detector and the tracker is higher than this value, we match these two bounding boxes.
+  - **bbox_overlap_ratio**: if the overlapping area ratio of the bounding box(bbox) from the detector and the tracker is higher than this value, we match these two bounding boxes, and use the detector bbox to reinitialized the matched tracker.
+(Currectly, the detector bbox is better than the tracker.)

     - Overlaping area ratio is calculated by

       $$ratio = min(\frac{Area_{overlap}}{Area_{detector}},\frac{Area_{overlap}}{Area_{detector}})$$

+  - **tracker_success_threshold**: if this value is higher, the tracker will tend to lose track easier.
+If the tracker can not report tracking lost properly, you might want to increase this value to guarantee in-time tracking lost report.
-  - **height_width_ratio_min/max**: only the image block with height/width fails in the range of (height_width_ratio_min, height_width_ratio_max) will be added into the local database
+  - **height_width_ratio_min/max**: only the image block with height/width falls in the range of (height_width_ratio_min, height_width_ratio_max) will be added into the local database.
-  - **blur_detection_threshold**: if the image blur detection score is lower than this value, we will discard this image
+  - **blur_detection_threshold**: if the image blur detection score is lower than this value, we will discard this image for local database maintainance.
   - **record_interval**: the unit is second.
-It defines the minimum time interval between two images in a local database
+It defines the minimum time interval between two recorded images in a local database.
-  - **batch_num_min**: if the number of images in the local database is smaller than this value, we will not perform re-identification of this object (remove false-positive in detection)
+  - **batch_num_min**: if the number of images in the local database is smaller than this value, we will not perform re-identification of this object(remove possible false-positive in detection).

 - ptl_reid